Please do not attend parkrun if you display any COVID-19 symptoms.

 The toilets are available in the main Trafford AC clubhouse.
 Limited car parking is available but we ask that you walk, run, cycle, use public transport or car share wherever possible.

-Location of startThe run starts on the start/finish line of track.
+Location of startThe event starts on the start/finish line of track.

 Getting there by public transportTram: By Tram: Longford Park is less than 5 minutes walk from the Stretford Tram Metrolink station, on the Manchester to Altrincham Line.
 On leaving the Tram station take a left onto Edge Lane towards Chorlton and a short walk will take you to the main park entrance to Longford park.